likicv/usysml-test-cases/README.md

-**NOTE: the uSysML project isn't a SysML v2 implementation, rather it is a collection of test cases that are intended to be useful for creating a SysML v2 implementation.**
+**NOTE: the uSysML project isn't a SysML v2 implementation, rather it is a collection of test cases that are intended to be useful for creating SysML v2 implementation.**

 ## uSysML